Haskell Online Tutorials

 • Pandoc is a tool to convert one markup format into another.

-• Pugs is a compiler and interpreter for the Raku programming language (formerly Perl 6).
+• Pugs is a compiler and interpreter for the programming language then named Perl 6, but since renamed Raku.

 • TidalCycles is a domain special language for live coding musical patterns, embedded in Haskell.[54]